deepskystacker/DSS/Installers/README.txt

     only ever cause a problem with what would normally be considered as very under-exposed light frames.

 2. Decrease the sensitivity of arrow keys and page-up/page-down keys for the MTF sliders and spin boxes by a factor of one hundred.
 Set the spin boxes to be accelerated, so the spin box will increase/decrease the value faster the longer you hold the button/key down.
 Turn off keyboard tracking for the spin boxes so the values are only read when the entry field loses focus.

 3. Improve mouse wheel handling for MTF slider controls so that the slider movement is proportional to the amount the mouse wheel is rotated.

-4. Change MTF sliders so that the scale is non-linear by using the square root of the value to set the position of the sliders.
+4. Change the MTF sliders so that the scale is non-linear by using the square root of the value to set the position of the sliders.
+This expands the scale at the lower end.

-5. Bug fix: The Histogram not always updated when Apply was pressed.
+5. Bug fix: The Histogram was not always updated when Apply was pressed.

 6. Reduce limit for star detection to 0.00050 (was 0.000750).
 This means that more very faint stars can be found in images with very short exposures.